Matthew Titone: 2018 Richmond County Surrogate election

 In March 2018, Titone announced that he would vacate his Assembly seat that fall to seek election as Richmond County (Staten Island) Surrogate.
 Titone’s announcement was quickly followed by endorsements from Diane Savino, Michael Cusick, Debi Rose, and former Conservative Party Staten Island Borough President James Molinaro.

-Personal
+Personal life

 Titone is openly gay and married his partner of 18 years, Giosue Pugliese, in a ceremony at Staten Island Borough Hall in September 2011, shortly after same-sex marriage was legalized in New York State.
 He was one of five LGBT members of the New York Legislature, alongside Assemblymembers Deborah Glick, Daniel O'Donnell, and Harry Bronson, as well as Senator Brad Hoylman.
 His Assembly campaigns have won the support of the Gay & Lesbian Victory Fund, which provides financial and strategic assistance.
 He is the first openly gay man elected to higher office on Staten Island.